-Section 2-1 Mayor—Qualifications; Term of Office; Compensation
+Section 3-1 Mayor—Qualifications; Term of Office; Compensation

-Mayor, Qualifications – The chief executive officer of the city shall be a mayor, elected by and from the qualified voters of the city.
-Any voter shall be eligible to hold the office of mayor.
-The mayor shall devote his full time to the office and shall not hold any other elective public office, nor shall he actively engage in any other business, occupation or profession during his service as mayor.
+Mayor, qualifications – The chief executive officer of the city shall be a mayor, elected by and from the qualified voters of the city.
+Any registered voter shall be eligible to hold the office of mayor.
+The mayor shall devote their full time to the office and shall not hold any other elective public office, nor shall they actively engage in any other business, occupation or profession during their service as mayor.

-Term of Office – The term of office of the mayor shall be four years beginning on the first Monday of January following his election and until his successor is qualified.
+Term of office – The term of office of the mayor shall be 4 years beginning on the first business day of January following their election and until their successor is qualified.

 Compensation – The city council shall by ordinance establish an annual salary for the mayor.
-No ordinance increasing the salary of the mayor shall be effective unless it shall have been adopted in the first eighteen months of the term for which councillors are elected and it provides that such salary is to be effective at the commencement of the next term of office of the mayor.
+No ordinance increasing the salary of the mayor shall be effective unless it shall have been adopted in the first eighteen months of the term for which councilors are elected and it provides that such salary is to be effective at the commencement of the next term of office of the mayor.

-Section 2-2 Executive Powers; Enforcement of Ordinances
+Section 3-2 Executive Powers; Enforcement of Ordinances

-The executive powers of the city shall be vested solely in the mayor, and may be exercised by him either personally or through the several city agencies under his general supervision and control.
-The mayor shall cause the charter, the laws, ordinances and orders for the government of the city to be enforced, and shall cause a record of all his official acts to be kept.
+The executive powers of the city shall be vested solely in the mayor, and may be exercised by the mayor either personally or through the several city agencies under their general supervision and control.
+The mayor shall cause the charter, the laws, ordinances and orders for the government of the city to be enforced, and shall cause a record of all their official acts to be kept.

 The mayor shall exercise a general supervision and direction over all city agencies, unless otherwise provided by law.
-Each city agency shall furnish to him, forthwith upon his request, any information, materials or otherwise as he may request and as the needs of his office and the interest of the city may require.
+Each city agency shall furnish to the mayor, forthwith upon their request, any information, materials or otherwise as the mayor may request and as the needs of the office and the interest of the city may require.

-Section 2-3 Appointments by the Mayor
+Section 3-3 Appointments by the Mayor

-T

-The mayor shall appoint all city officers, department heads and members of multiple-member bodies for whom no other method of appointment or selection is provided by the charter, excepting only persons serving under the school committee, persons appointed by state officials and persons serving under the city council.
-All such appointments made by the mayor shall be subject to review by the city council as provided by section 3-9.
+The mayor shall appoint all city officers, department heads and members of multiple-member bodies for whom no other method of appointment or selection is provided by the charter, excepting only persons serving under the school committee, the city clerk, persons appointed by state officials and persons serving under the city council.
+All such appointments made by the mayor shall be subject to review by the city council as provided by section 3-8.

-Section 2-4 Removal of Officials

-The mayor may, in writing, suspend any head of a department or member of a board or other officer or employee, and in such case he shall at once report his action and his reasons therefore to the city council.
-The suspension of any such person shall, fifteen days following the date such report is made, be a removal, unless within the said fifteen days the person whose removal is sought has filed a request for a hearing on such removal before the city council.
-Such hearing shall be held in accordance with the procedure established in Section 6-6.

-Section 2-5 Temporary Appointments to City Offices
+Section 3-4 Temporary Appointments to City Offices